Cybaries/Knowledge-Assistant/README.md

 | `embedding`  | Placeholder for future embeddings |
 | `created_at` | Chunk creation time               |

-Document chunks will become an important part of the RAG pipeline in Phase 2.
+The `embedding` field is intentionally left empty at this stage.

+Embedding generation and vector retrieval will be introduced during the RAG phase.

 ---

 # Environment Configuration

-Environment-specific configuration is stored using `.env`.
+Environment-specific configuration is stored in `.env`.

 The `.env` file is intentionally excluded from Git.